Do you need to apply for a UK Fiance Visa?

 Each visa category - including fiance visas - have a specific set of required documents which depends on circumstances of the applicant and sponsor.
 The applicant has the burden of proof so they need to provide documents to the Home Office in order to show that they satisfy the requirements of the Immigration Rules.
 Some of the documents which must be submitted include:

 If your fiance visa application is successful, you will be a granted a 6-month visa to allow you to come to the UK and get married.
 You must then apply for a marriage or spouse visa once married.
 After you arrive in the UK, you must wait until you have been present for 7 clear days.
-After this point, you can go to a registry office in order to give notice of marriage.
+After this point, you can go to a registrar office in order to give notice of marriage.

 It may be the case that your initial application for a fiance visa is refused.
 There are a various reasons why this can happen, including supplying incorrect documents, not disclosing relevant information or immigration issues, or assuming will request for documents which may be missing.